danny0838/webscrapbook/test/README.md

 6. Click on the browser action of the test suite extension.
 A tab will be opened and the test will start automatically.
 Alternatively, right-click on the browser action for subgroup tests.

+7. Do the same tests in a private window for Firefox (which may behave differently from in a normal window).

 ### Notes

 * It's recommended to use a different user account or profile of the browser, or use another build of browser (such as Development Edition of Firefox) for tests.